Christina Haack: Early life

-Hall was born in Anaheim, California.
+Christina Meursinge Haack was born in Anaheim, California.
 She has a sister, Carly, who is ten years younger.
-She went to school in southern California and began working in the real estate industry after graduating from San Diego State University.
-In 2005, she first met future husband and business partner, Tarek El Moussa while the two were working as real estate agents at Prudential.
+She went to school in southern California and graduated from Canyon High School in Anaheim, California in 2001 and began working in the real estate industry after graduating from San Diego State University.

 Career

-Real estate
+2005–2010: Real estate

-Hall ran the real-estate agency Tarek and Christina: The El Moussa Group with her first husband Tarek in Orange County, California.
+In 2005, she first met future husband and business partner Tarek El Moussa while the two were working as real estate agents at Prudential, where they worked until 2008.
+The couple ran the real-estate agency Tarek and Christina: The El Moussa Group in Orange County, California.
 The husband-and-wife team sold real estate in the southern California area.
 When the housing market plummeted after the October 2008 stock market crash, their real estate business suffered.
 The El Moussas went from living in a $6,000-per-month house to a $700-per-month apartment in just a few years.

 In 2010, the El Moussas, along with their business partner Pete De Best, bought their first investment property in Santa Ana, California for $115,000, selling the property for a profit of $34,000.
 The trio continued to flip houses, expanding their real-estate investing business into Arizona and Nevada.
 The El Moussa Group was dissolved in 2018.
 The business is now owned by Tarek and Associates, a sole venture of Tarek El Moussa.

-Television
+2011–present: Success in television

 In 2011, Tarek El Moussa asked a friend to help him make an audition tape for HGTV.
 Pie Town Productions expressed interest in the tape.
 HGTV producers had also noticed the couple's Instagram profile, which featured before and after profiles of several renovation projects.
 In 2012, HGTV signed the couple to produce a show for the network.
-In April 2013, Flip Or Flop debuted on the network.
-In a 2014 interview, Hall said, "Each episode shows things that can go wrong, and do go wrong".
+In April 2013, Flip or Flop debuted on the network.
+In a 2014 interview, Haack said, "Each episode shows things that can go wrong, and do go wrong".
+Flip or Flop ran for ten seasons and the last episode aired on December 1, 2022.

-In June 2018, it was announced that Hall would be featured in her own spin-off show, Christina on the Coast.
-The first episode of season 1 focused on Hall renovating her new post-divorce home, with the remaining seven episodes focusing on her renovating other people's homes.
-Filming began in fall 2018, for a spring 2019 premiere.
+In 2017, Haack presented at the Daytime Emmy Awards.
+In June 2018, it was announced that she would be featured in her own spin-off show, Christina on the Coast.
+The first episode of season 1 focused on Haack renovating her new post-divorce home, with the remaining seven episodes focusing on her renovating other people's homes.
+Filming began in the fall 2018, for a spring 2019 premiere.
 The show's second season premiered on January 2, 2020, on HGTV.

-In 2017, Hall presented at the Daytime Emmys.